KostasKoutrou/kostaskoutrou.github.io/_posts/ts-mde-event-viewer.md

 1. Default path to look for is `Microsoft-Windows-Windows Defender/Operational`.
 This is needed to me stated even though other paths are specified below because when Microsoft build the XML structure for Event Viewer, they designed the `<Query>` node to act as the primary "container".
 The schema rules dictate that this container must declare a starting point.
 2. `Select Path="Microsoft-Windows-Windows Defender/Operational">`: Search in the path `Microsoft-Windows-Windows Defender/Operational`
 3. `*\[System\[\(EventID=1121 or EventID=1122 or EventID=1129\)\]\]`:
-  1. *: Search at any root event, i.e., grab all events in the log as a starting point.
+  1. `*`: Search at any root event, i.e., grab all events in the log as a starting point.
   2. The brackets contents in XPath are used to apply a filter to the item just before it, i.e., all the events.
-  3. System
+  3. `System`: Every Windows event is split into two main XML sections: `<System>` (metadata like time, provider and Event ID) and `<EventData>` (the details of what happened).
+Here we are filtering the `<System>` section.
+  4. The brackets again filter to the item just before, i.e., the `<System>` section.
+  5. `EventID=...`: With this condition the specified Event IDs are filtered.

 ## CFA